n1ckfg/ofxOrbbecAstra/README.md

 ### Linux

 Copy all files from the `libs/astra/lib/linux64/` folder into the `bin\libs` folder.
-Create the 'bin\libs' folder if it does not exist.
+Create the `bin\libs` folder if it does not exist.

 ### Windows